 - 1. Adopt-a-Drain: Observe a minimum of 50 new drain adoptions, exceed 20 reported volunteer hours, maintain 20 active annual volunteers and achieve 50 lbs of debris collected and reported by adopt-a-drain volunteers. - 2.
 Grow email subscriptions and social media following by 75 people annually. - 3.
-Achieve 300 social media engagements annually. - 4.
-Achieve 10,000 website visits annually. - 5.
-50 new social media followers annually. - 6.
-500 VLAWMO received and opened email newsletters annually. - 7.
-20 end-of-year annual survey results or Facebook engagements reporting independent watershed stewardship (goal 2c). - 8.
+Achieve 10,000 website visits annually. - 4.
+50 new social media followers annually. - 5.
+500 VLAWMO received and opened email newsletters annually. - 6.
+20 end-of-year annual survey results or Facebook engagements reporting independent watershed stewardship (goal 2c). - 7.
 Successfully published articles in various newspapers, newsletters, and custom mailings.
-A minimum of four times annually. - 9.
-Reach 4 classrooms (90-100 students) annually through school programs or use of VLAWMO web resources. - 10.
+A minimum of four times annually. - 8.
+Reach 4 classrooms (90-100 students) annually through school programs or use of VLAWMO web resources. - 9.
 A reported increase in Tblisi education categories: Knowledge, awareness, attitude, skills, and behavior.
-Increases in each category as a result of VLAWMO workshop or tour survey, or annual end-of-year survey. - 11.
-Monthly phenology posts made at each picture post, at least one new participant engaging in program annually. - 12.
-A minimum of 50 watershed residents attending VLAWMO workshops, open houses, tours, and Blue Thumb workshops annually. - 13.
-A minimum of 5 VLAWMO event participants from the past two years will participate in a VLAWMO cost-share or soil health grant. - 14.
-A minimum of 5 VLAWMO cost-share participants from the past two years will also participate in education and outreach through a spotlight article or volunteering with VLAWMO. - 15.
-A minimum of 2 Lawns to Legumes applications in the VLAWMO watershed annually. - 16.
-At least 5 public raingardens are adopted and annually maintained by volunteers under Adopt-a-Raingarden. - 17.
-Achieve over 500 reported volunteer hours through volunteer opportunities such as leading a short-term service projects, citizen science, specific or custom volunteer roles, or utilizing a VLAWMO education display. - 18.
-A minimum of five volunteers will act as educators to their local citizen peers annually. - 19.
-A minimum of three volunteer efforts completed annually, at least 25 participants across all activities. - 20.
-One or more trained AIS volunteers will report and monitor at least once on each lake in VLAWMO annually. - 21.At least two schools each year will schedule and complete raingarden maintenance with or without VLAWMO assistance. - 22.A minimum of one engagement annually with a resident in Lino Lakes portion of watershed. - 23.TEC and BOD quorum met at each meeting. - 24.
+Increases in each category as a result of VLAWMO workshop or tour survey, or annual end-of-year survey. - 10.
+Monthly phenology posts made at each picture post, at least one new participant engaging in program annually. - 11.
+A minimum of 50 watershed residents attending VLAWMO workshops, open houses, tours, and Blue Thumb workshops annually. - 12.
+A minimum of 5 VLAWMO event participants from the past two years will participate in a VLAWMO cost-share or soil health grant. - 13.
+A minimum of 5 VLAWMO cost-share participants from the past two years will also participate in education and outreach through a spotlight article or volunteering with VLAWMO. - 14.
+A minimum of 2 Lawns to Legumes applications in the VLAWMO watershed annually. - 15.
+At least 5 public raingardens are adopted and annually maintained by volunteers under Adopt-a-Raingarden.
+2022 goals: St. Mary's and Chippewa Middle School - 16.
+Achieve over 500 reported volunteer hours through volunteer opportunities such as leading a short-term service projects, citizen science, specific or custom volunteer roles, or utilizing a VLAWMO education display. - 17.
+A minimum of five volunteers will act as educators to their local citizen peers annually. - 18.
+A minimum of three volunteer efforts completed annually, at least 25 participants across all activities. - 19.
+One or more trained AIS volunteers will report and monitor at least once on each lake in VLAWMO annually. - 20.At least two schools each year will schedule and complete raingarden maintenance with or without VLAWMO assistance. - 21.A minimum of one engagement annually with a resident in Lino Lakes portion of watershed. - 22.TEC and BOD quorum met at each meeting. - 24.
 If cost-share best management practices are successfully installed as a result of education and outreach efforts (workshops, events, etc.), VLAWMO will report these as supplementary measurable outcomes.